Shahrina Ramphaul: Family and work

 Shahrina is the eldest of three children with a younger brother and a sister.
 Her father runs his own transportation business, in which her brother is involved.

 Since 1998, Shahrina has been working in different South African corporates while pursuing her interest in show business.
 In 2004 she completed her Higher Diploma in Business Administration and Management from Damelin, she is currently completing her Postgrad in Business Management through University of Essex (London) and has subsequently registered for her Masters in Business Administration.
 In 2007 she started the franchise of Dream Nails in Greenside but sold it off after operating it for two years.
-She was part of the organizing team of the 2010 FIFA World Cup, an experience she always cherishes.
+Whilst claiming to have been a part organizing team of the 2010 FIFA World Cup, there is no evidence to support this claim, other than working as the PA to Vivien Natasen, CEO of Neo Africa, a bronze sponsor company of the 2010 Soccer World Cup.
 She is currently working as a Manager in a mining company in Johannesburg.
 Among her many planned ventures is a hygiene company called Green Glove which she is busy building.

 Social work and philanthropy

 A staunch feminist, Shahrina advocates woman empowerment, for the rights of the abandoned elderly and orphaned kids.
+She has been known to fat shame women whom she disagrees with.
 She uses her twitter handle regularly to voice her opinion on the prevailing social and political issues in the world.
 She chairs numerous women forums and associations in South Africa.
 The feminism has and continues to inspire much of her work and she aims to do her bit in eradicating the evils of society through her productions.
+She's an advocate for racism and white supremacy.
+She's been known to attack Twitter users unprovoked, whilst supporting right wing advocacy in South Africa.

 Shahrina is also involved in a number of charities and other social work.
 She supports Nazareth House Johannesburg, a charity home that takes care of abandoned adults and children who cannot take care of themselves.
 She has also initiated various drives to gather funding of other various forms of charities.